 30.52.1 Provides 5 Science credits, and 5 Civic credits.
 Provides 10 extra credits to Cartography.

-30.52.2 Upon purchase, a holder acquires five points of credit tokens of any one color.
-These credits can not be used during the same turn.
+30.52.2 Upon purchase, holder acquires five points of credit tokens of any color.
+These credits can not be used in the same turn.